and he fell to the ground and heard a voice saying to him, "Saul, Saul, why are you persecuting Me?"Acts 9:4(NASB)

 Who could have been a more deeply religious man than Saul of Tarsus?
 And yet his fervent zeal was counter to the will of God.
-Who could have been a more passionate hater of Jesus of Nazareth than this Pharisee?
+Who could have been a more passionate hater of Jesus of Nazareth than this exemplary Pharisee?
 Yet he became Christ's most ardent admirer, worshipping the Lord Jesus in grateful reverence and submitting to the Nazarene as His bond-servant.

-But as Paul neared the city of Damascus, Christ Himself halted his journey and arrested his attention with the question: Saul, Saul, why are you persecuting Me?
-The proud, Saul of Tarsus not only heard the piercing question of the risen ascended and glorified Lord Jesus, but he also saw a great and piercing light from heaven, which blinded his eyes and caused him to ask that all important question: Who art Thou Lord?
+But as he approached the city of Damascus, Christ Himself halted Paul's journey and arrested his attention with a compelling question, "Saul, Saul, why are you persecuting Me?"
+The proud, Saul of Tarsus not only heard the piercing question from the risen, ascended, and glorified Lord Jesus, but he also saw a great and piercing light from heaven, which blinded his eyes and caused him to ask that all-important question, "Who art Thou Lord?"
 Who are You?

-But when Saul asked that momentous question, his heart was open to receive the truth, that would change his own life forever and influence millions more.
+But when Saul asked that momentous question, his heart was open to receive the truth, that would change his life forever and influence millions more.
 This encounter was to be the single most significant event that changed the history of the Christian church.
-I am Jesus, Whom you are persecuting," was the staggering reply replied.
-I am Jesus, and when you persecute my children you are persecuting ME.
+"I am Jesus, Whom you are persecuting", was the staggering reply he heard from the heavenly vision.
+I am Jesus, and when you persecute my children, you are persecuting ME.

-How like the times in which we live and how important that we not only ask the same question as did Saul - Whom God had chosen to become His chosen servant and be given the office of apostle to the gentiles.
-How important that like Paul we listen, hear and respond to Christ's call in our own live.
-He will not come as a blinding light on the road to Damascus, but He certainly speaks in clear language within the pages of Holy Scripture.
-Let us be ardent admirers and reverent worshippers of the Lord Jesus and let us soak all we do for the Lord in humble prayer, as we listen to His guiding voice in our hearts, praying: Thy will not mine be done.
+How like the times in which we live and how important that we not only ask the same question as Paul - whom God called to become His chosen servant, and who was given the office of Apostle to the Gentiles.
+How important that like Paul, we listen, hear, and respond to Christ's call in our own life.
+How important that we do not allow our own preconceived notions of salvation or acquired traditions to blind us to the truth.

+The Lord will not come as a blinding light on the road to Damascus, but He certainly speaks in clear language within the pages of Holy Scripture.
+Let us, like Paul, be ardent admirers and reverent worshippers of the Lord Jesus, and let us soak all we do for the Lord in humble prayer, as we listen to His guiding voice in our hearts, praying, "Thy will not mine be done."